 Guidelines for Poster Presentations

 Maximum poster size is 45 in.
 (115 cm) wide by 45 in.
 (115 cm) tall.
 Do not exceed the maximum poster size as your poster will not fit in the space available.
 Velcro pads will be distributed on site for installation.
 The official poster sessions will take place on 12 and 13 December, however posters will be available for viewing throughout the week.
-Posters may be set-up as of the afternoon of Monday 11 December and must be taken down before 11:30 am on Friday 15 December.
+Posters may be set-up on Monday 11 December between 8:00 and 16:00 and must be taken down before 11:30 am on Friday 15 December.
 Poster board allocations will be provided to presenters upon check-in.
 Please note that the main conference language will be English.

 Graduate Student Poster Awards

 ArcticNet organizes a Conference Poster Competition to recognize excellence in science and its presentation by Early Career Researchers.
 This competition is open to all Master’s and Doctoral students with an abstract approved for poster presentation and who are registered for AC2017.
 Each contestant can only present one poster.

 New this year, in addition to bringing your printed poster at the conference, an electronic version of your poster in PDF format will also be required to facilitate judging and will be made available post-conference as part of the online Conference Proceedings.